hyperkai/django-blog/aws-blog/README.md

 ---

-## You have to do below for settings.py for 2 deployments:
+## You have to do for settings.py for 2 deployments:

 Change "SECRET_KEY = 'abcdefg'" to different secret key for secure. <-- Line 11
 (If you don't mind security, don't need to change 'abcdefg' which works properly)